edwardgoldring/website/content/home/projects.md

 "A Faustian Bargain: Military Purges and Coups in Dictatorships" (with Austin S. Matthews)

+"How Autocrats Should Exit and Enter: Citizen Preferences over Succession in Authoritarian Regimes" (with Rebecca Tapscott)

+"How Propaganda Affects an Autocratic Successor's Popularity: The Case of Uganda's Muhoozi Kainerugaba" (with Rebecca Tapscott)

 "Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)

-"How Autocrats Should Exit and Enter: Citizen Preferences over Succession in Authoritarian Regimes" (with Rebecca Tapscott)

 "Exporting Authoritarian Social Control?
 Drivers and Effects of China's Surveillance Technology Transfers" (with Sheena Chestnut Greitens)